-- 1. On November 24, 2024, the Chair of the Discipline Committee approved a consent agreement proposal submitted by Amandeep Chandi Singh (the "Lawyer") under Rule 3-7.1 of the Law Society Rules (the "Rules"). - 2.
-Under the proposal, the Lawyer admitted that he committed the following misconduct, and that it amounts to professional misconduct: - (a) between approximately April 2013 and March 2020, in 20 instances totaling \$47,990, even though he had performed sufficient work to earn the fees, the Lawyer deposited client funds directly into the firm's general account, in payment of legal fees, without first preparing, finalizing, and/or delivering bills to the clients, contrary to Rules 3-58 and 3-72(3) [formerly Rules 3-51 and 3-63(3)] of the Rules and s.
-69 of the Legal Profession Act (the "Act"); - (b) between approximately September 2013 and February 2020, in 27 instances totaling \$47,699.40, even though he had performed sufficient work to earn the fees, the Lawyer withdrew funds from trust in payment of legal fees, without first preparing, finalizing, and/or delivering bills to the clients, contrary to Rule 3-65(2) of the Rules [formerly Rule 3-57(2)] and s.
-69 of the Act;
+- On December 6, 2024, the Chair of the Discipline Committee approved a consent agreement proposal submitted by Justin Singh Thind (the "Lawyer") under Rule 3-7.1 of the Law Society Rules (the "Rules"). - 2.
+Under the proposal, the Lawyer admitted that he committed the following misconduct, and that it amounts to professional misconduct: - (a) in approximately August 2018 and September 2019, in two instances totaling \$5,000, the Lawyer deposited client funds directly into the Firm's general account, in payment of legal fees, without first preparing, finalizing, and/or delivering bills to the clients, contrary to Rules 3-58 and 3-72(3) of the Rules and s.
+69 of the Legal Profession Act (the "Act").
+The Lawyer had performed sufficient work to earn the fees; - (b) between approximately January 2017 and March 2020, in 50 instances totaling \$203,624.53, the Lawyer withdrew funds from trust in payment of legal fees, without first preparing, finalizing, and/or delivering bills to the clients, contrary to Rule 3-65(2) of the Law Society Rules (the "Rules") and s.
+69 of the Act.
+The Lawyer had done sufficient legal work to justify the fees;

-- (c) between approximately April 2013 and March 2020, the Lawyer created or caused to be created, PCLaw invoices for the purpose of supporting trust and general account transactions, in circumstances where the invoices were not a true representation of an invoice, but an accounting.
-The Lawyer recognizes that these "invoices" had the potential to mislead the Law Society (the "PCLaw Invoices"), in that one or more of the following applies: - (i) in 40 instances, PCLaw Invoices were not delivered or intended to be delivered to clients; - (ii) in 34 instances, PCLaw Invoices were dated with a date that did not match the date the invoice was created in PCLaw, and instead the date on the invoice was the date that corresponded to the actual date of the financial transaction to support the payment of the firm's invoice from the firm's trust or general account; and - (iii) in 47 instances, the description of the legal fees and disbursements on the PCLaw Invoices was not accurate, including not containing a detailed description of disbursements and/or not separately charging Provincial Sales Tax, contrary to rule 3.6-3 of the Code of Professional Conduct for British Columbia (the "Code") and s.
-69 of the Act; - (d) between approximately July 2018 and March 2020 the Lawyer issued, or allowed to be issued, four invoices from the Practice Panther software program, which invoices set out inaccurate and misleading trust transactions, and two of which were sent to clients, contrary to rules 2.1-3(h) and 2.2-1 of the Code.
-Although the Lawyer did not personally enter the time sheets and create these Practice Panther invoices, he was the responsible lawyer; - (e) between approximately December 2017 and May 2020, in 59 instances, the Lawyer was in non-compliance with trust accounting rules, including not recording general and trust transactions within the time required, and failing to retain records as required, contrary to Rules 3-64(3), 3-67, 3-71, 3-72 and 3-75 of the Rules.
+- (c) between approximately February 2017 and May 2020, the Lawyer created or caused to be created, PCLaw invoices for the purpose of supporting trust and general account transactions.
+The invoices were not "true" invoices but created for accounting purposes and had the potential to mislead the Law Society (the "PCLaw Invoices"), in that one or more of the following applies: - (i) in 52 instances, PCLaw Invoices were not delivered or intended to be delivered to clients; - (ii) in 27 instances, PCLaw Invoices were dated with a date that did not match the date the invoice was created in PCLaw, and instead the date on the invoice was the date that corresponded with the date of the previous financial transaction to support the payment of the firm's invoice from the Firm's trust or general account; and - (iii) in 52 instances, the description of the legal fees and disbursements on the PCLaw Invoices were not accurate, including not containing a detailed description of disbursements and/or not separately charging Provincial Sales Tax, contrary to rule 3.6-3 of the Code of Professional Conduct for British Columbia (the "Code") and s.
+69 of the Act, - (d) between approximately June 2018 and June 2020 the Lawyer issued, or allowed to be issued, 23 invoices from the Practice Panther software program, which invoices set out inaccurate and misleading trust transactions, and 19 of which were sent to clients, contrary to rules 2.1-3(h) and 2.2-1 of the Code; - (e) on December 19, 2019, in relation to client matter ST787, the Lawyer improperly withdrew \$5,000 from trust when there were no funds in held in trust for the client, resulting in a trust shortage which was not eliminated until five days later, and was not reported to the Law Society, contrary to Rule 3-74 of the Rules; - (f) between approximately January 2017 and March 2020, in 67 instances, the Lawyer was in non-compliance with trust accounting rules, including by not recording general and trust transactions within the time required and failing to retain records as required, contrary to Rules 3-64(3), 3-67, 3-71, 3-72 and 3-75 of the Rules; and